I. Communication and Interpersonal Skills

 Anti-Discrimination and Affirmative Action Policy

-Anti-Discrimination- The Doctoral Internship in Clinical and Community Psychology adheres to the anti-discrimination policy of the Yale School of Medicine, which is as follows:
+Anti-Discrimination: The Doctoral Internship in Clinical and Community Psychology adheres to the anti-discrimination policy of the Yale School of Medicine and Yale University, which is as follows:

-Yale University is committed to basing judgments concerning the admission, education, and employment of individuals upon their qualifications and abilities and affirmatively seeks to attract to its faculty, staff, and student body qualified persons of diverse backgrounds.
-In accordance with this policy and as delineated by federal and Connecticut law, Yale does not discriminate in admissions, educational programs, or employment against any individual on account of that individual's sex, race, color, religion, age, handicap or national or ethnic origin; nor does Yale discriminate on the basis of sexual orientation.
+The University is committed to basing judgments concerning the admission, education, and employment of individuals upon their qualifications and abilities and affirmatively seeks to attract to its faculty, staff, and student body qualified persons of diverse backgrounds.
+In accordance with this policy and as delineated by federal and Connecticut law, Yale does not discriminate in admissions, educational programs, or employment against any individual on account of that individual’s sex, sexual orientation, gender identity or expression, race, color, national or ethnic origin, religion, age, disability, status as a special disabled veteran, veteran of the Vietnam era or other covered veteran.

 - Statement on Public Documents – The following statement will appear on the program’s website and promotional materials: